michalsom/netflix-scope/README.md

 # Netflix Scope

-> Find if the movie is available on Netflix and in which countries
+> Find if the movie is available on Netflix and in which countries.

-> Useful for Netflix and VPN users
+> For Netflix and VPN users

-> Node.js, Express.js, EJS, Axios, jQuery
+> Node.js, Express.js, EJS, Axios

 ## Installation

+- npm install
-- get your free API keys for: <a href="https://rapidapi.com/unogs/api/unogs"> uNoGS </a>, <a href="https://www.omdbapi.com/apikey.aspx"> OMDb  </a>
+- get your free API keys for: <a href="https://rapidapi.com/unogs/api/unogs"> uNoGS </a>, <a href="https://www.omdbapi.com/apikey.aspx"> OMDb  </a>.
 - insert your API keys to /routes/index.js and /routes/movie.js
-- open terminal in root folder and run "npm install" and "node demo"
+- node demo

 ## License

 - **[MIT license](http://opensource.org/licenses/mit-license.php)**
-- Copyright 2020 © <a href="http://wdmd.online" target="_blank">WDMD</a>
+- Copyright 2020 © <a href="http://wdmd.online" target="_blank">WDMD</a>.